helm/helm/docs/charts.md

 notice that fields specifying dependencies have been removed.
 That is because the new Chart format expresses dependencies using the `charts/` directory.

+### Charts and Versioning

+Every chart must have a version number.
+A version must follow the [SemVer 2](http://semver.org/) standard.
+Unlike Helm Classic, Kubernetes Helm uses version numbers as release markers.
+Packages in repositories are identified by name plus version.

 ## Chart Dependencies

 In Helm, one chart may depend on any number of other charts.
 These